Required of all students, Forms I-VI (Grades 7-12).

-Pingry recognizes the need to support our community and to encourage a sense of social responsibility among our students.
+Pingry recognizes the need to support and partner with our community and to encourage a sense of social responsibility among our students.
 The development of character, self-esteem, compassion, and leadership are key components of a Pingry education.
-These objectives are the foundation of our Community Service Program.
+These objectives are the foundation of our Community and Civic Engagement Program.
 Students are encouraged to volunteer in their fields of interest.
 Myriad opportunities are available, including tutoring, community outreach, special projects, and work in schools, hospitals, and senior communities.

-Organizations with which associations have been established include Bridges, Community Food Bank, Matheny Medical and Educational Center, ECLC, and the Samaritan Homeless Interim Program.
+Organizations with which associations have been established include (but are certainly not limited to!)
+Bridges, Community Food Bank, Matheny Medical and Educational Center, ECLC, and the Samaritan Homeless Interim Program.
 New projects based on individual interest are always welcomed.
 When possible, the school provides transportation and needed resources.

 The time commitment for this senior capstone is a minimum of 25 hours per week.
 Students submit a written proposal in February after consulting with a member of the ISP Committee.
 Each student must choose an ISP mentor to officially oversee them during the five week period.
 Additionally, each student is assigned an ISP Coach, a member of the ISP Committee who will help them navigate the details on Pingry's side.
 Current families can learn more about program details and requirements in the Pingry Portal.